solidarychain/solidarychain-development-monorepo/NOTES.md

 # TRICK: if change something on .ts while debug don't forget to build chaincode with 'npx lerna run build --scope @solidary-network/person-cc --stream' and deploy, and restart debug again
 # TRICK don't forget that breakpoint to work must be inside the chaincode-person/packages/@solidary-network/person-cc/src/person.controller.ts folder that is generated on chaincode builds, and not the default packages/person-cc/src/person.controller.ts
 $ npm run cc:start:debug -- person
-# if error occur use target debug version, recommend to always use current version
+# if error occur use target debug version, recommend to always use current version, and if we are in version 1.0, use pass 1.1 to debug a new chaincode
 $ npm run cc:start:debug -- person 1.1

 # run dev server